cyantis/prof_dev_tracker/README.md

 3. Edit their profile, which includes the ability change their personal information, update their password, and select a new location and/or manager.
 4. Explore other employees' learning.

 Each employee can create learning "events" and edit or delete these.
 Whether creating or editing a learning "event", employees always have the opportunity to `Cancel` any additions/changes.
+Employees also have the ability to comment on their and others' learning events.

 Clicking `Logout` from anywhere in the app ends the employee's session.

 ## For Developers

-This app is built with Ruby on Rails, but it also relies on Javascript for a number of displays.
-There are also JSON feeds for easy API harvesting on these pages:
+This app is built with Ruby on Rails, but it relies on Javascript for a number of displays.
+There are JSON feeds for easy API harvesting on these pages:

 1. /employees/:id.json
 2. /events